jjayjack/CSS-animations/README.md

 Forked from [advanced-css-course](https://github.com/jonasschmedtmann/advanced-css-course), this is my version while working through the courses that correlate to the topics.
 This project will create a single landing page for a user to explore available services and be prompted to purchase a service.

+**Main CSS Value Concepts**

+- Each property has an initial value, used if nothing is declared

+  - and if there is not inheritance

+- Browsers specify a _root_ font-size for each page (usually 16 px)

+- Percentages and relative values are always converted to pixels

+- Percentages are measured relative to their parents's **font-size**, if used to specify font-size

+- Percentages are measured relative to their parent's \*_width_, if used to specify lengths

+- em are measured relative to their **parent** font-size, if used to specify font-size

+- em are measured relative to the **current** font-size, if used to specify lengths

+- rem are always measured relative to the **document's root** font-size

+- vh and vw are simply percentage measurements of the viewport's height and width

 ---

 ## Key Features